wavefrontHQ/docs/pages/doc/tags_overview.md

 ---
 title: Organizing with Tags
-tags: [getting started, alerts, dashboards, events]
+tags: [getting started, alerts, dashboards, events, videos]
 sidebar: doc_sidebar
 permalink: tags_overview.html
 summary: Learn how to create and use Wavefront tags to organize Wavefront entities and speed up searching and query display.